lucie07/kdl/frontend/src/about/index.md

 This is the about page.

 Welcome to KDL.
 The lab space is based in VWB.
+VWB is close to Strand campus.